 To kick things off on Day 2 of this Tokushima itinerary, we headed off to Tairyuji Ropeway and Temple in Naka Town when doors opened at 9:00 am.

 Tairyuji Ropeway is the longest ropeway in western Japan, carrying up to 101 passengers.
-It’s and a must-see during your visit as it’s one of the best things to do in Tokushima.
+It’s a must-see during your visit as it’s one of the best things to do in Tokushima.